-Marine wetlands include the area of ocean from the coastline to 6m below the lowest astronomical tide.
+Marine wetlands include the area of ocean from the coastline to 6 metres below the lowest astronomical tide.

-There are about 10.8 million hectares of marine wetlands within Queensland waters.
-Of this, about 1.8 million hectares (17%) are within a highly protected marine park zone or a declared fish habitat area.
+Of the 11 million hectares (ha) of marine wetlands within Queensland waters, about 1.893 million hectares (18%) are within a highly protected marine park zone or a declared fish habitat area.

-Marine wetlands in declared fish habitat areas covers more than 400,000ha, or 22% of the total protected marine wetlands.
+Marine wetlands in declared fish habitat areas account for more than 436,900ha, or 23% of the total protected marine wetlands.